 Delicatessens, coffee shops and fishmongers can be found in the surrounding streets.
 Especially during the weekends, the area is bursting at the seams.
 Get ready to be dragged in the flood of local people.

 On the western exit of the bazaar, there is a coffee shop with queues called Kurukahveci Mehmet Efendi, which is selling the best quality Turkish coffee of Istanbul.
 Fresh coffee smell out of the shop flows into the Spice Bazaar.

-On the slope going up to the Grand Bazaar, there is Mahmutpaşa Çarşısı (Mahmutpaşa Market).
+On the slope going up to the Grand Bazaar, there is Mahmutpaşa Çarşısı (Mahmutpaşa Street).
 Comprised of hundreds of shops, large and small, in the narrow streets, this market is where young women shop before they get married.
 Here one can find different types of fabrics, wools and local clothings.
 Prices are quite cheap.

 Things To Do Around Spice Bazaar

 On the upper floor of Spice Bazaar is a well-established and delicious restaurant called Pandeli.
 A reservation is required before going to this restaurant whose walls are embroidered with beautiful ceramics.